rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 ### General rules

 No one except the author is required to read LLM output unless they choose to:
-LLM output isn't allowed in public docs, PR descriptions, or Github comments unless it's clearly marked;
+LLM output isn't allowed in public docs, PR descriptions, or GitHub comments unless it's clearly marked;
 reviewers aren't required to look at LLM PRs if they don't want to.

 No one is required to use LLMs to contribute to `rust-lang/rust`: